Codecademy/docs/content/general/concepts/linux/linux.md

 - [Network Security Toolkit](https://www.networksecuritytoolkit.org/): Intended as a live DVD/USB Flash Drive that provides tools for network diagnostics, security and monitoring.
 - [Qubes OS](https://www.qubes-os.org/): A desktop OS focused on providing privacy and security.
 - [HandyLinux](https://en.wikipedia.org/wiki/HandyLinux): Was a desktop OS designed for accessibility and ability to run on old hardware.
-- [Raspberry Pi OS](https://www.raspberrypi.com/software/): A Linux distro specifically for the low-cost line of Raspberry PI computers.
+- [Raspberry Pi OS](https://www.raspberrypi.com/software/): A Linux distro specifically for the low-cost line of Raspberry PI single-board computers.
 - [Kali Linux](https://www.kali.org/): Used for digital forensics and penetration testing.